RickStrahl/BlogPosts/2025-03/Using-Windows-Media-SpeechRecognition-in-WPF/UsingWindowsMediaSpeechrecognitionInWpf.md

 Yay!

 ### Code Improvements
-Yeah this class is pretty rough in that it is not well encapsulated and mixes some UI elements into the utility features.
-But it's very focused on a specific task which is handling editor insertion.
-I could abstract out the messages and add better isolated error handling but it's not really necessary at this point.
-I may do so in the future, but for now I'm happy enough that it works well.
+Yeah, this class is pretty rough in that it is not well encapsulated and mixes some UI elements into the utility features.
+But it's very focused on a specific task, which is handling editor insertion.
+I could abstract out the messages and add better isolated error handling, but it's not really necessary at this point.
+I may do so in the future, but for now, I'm happy enough that it works well.

 ## What about Win-H?
-One thing I should mention is that Windows has built in support and tooling for capturing Speech to text in any application natively.
-If you can live with a non-integrated solution using `Win-H` to bring up the media recorder gives direct text input into any application without any sort of custom integration.
+One thing I should mention is that Windows has built-in support and tooling for capturing speech to text in any application natively.
+If you can live with a non-integrated solution, using `Win-H` to bring up the media recorder provides direct text input into any application without any sort of custom integration.

-However, without the integration you end up with the problems I discussed in the article that text may not line up properly and it's a bit more awkward to start and stop recording.
-Direct application integration is a much better experience, but in a pinch `Win-H` works reasonably well without any code.
+However, without the integration, you end up with the problems I discussed in the article, which state that the text may not line up properly and it's a bit more awkward to start and stop recording.
+Direct application integration is a much better experience, but in a pinch, `Win-H` works reasonably well without any code.

 ##AD##